 Research directions are the general, abstract topics on which we work.
 We conduct concrete research projects under these directions.

-This research direction can be considered as a complement of our work on operations research, together with which we aim to provide a set of tools of optimal control and management of highly-automated manufacturing and delivery processes for a modern industry.
+This research direction can be considered as a complement of our work on operations research, together with which we aim to provide a set of tools of optimal control and management of highly-automated manufacturing and delivery processes for an intelligent, automated, and green industry as promoted by concepts such as Industry 4.0 and Made in China 2025 [中国制造2025].

 Many decisions to be made in management or planning of an enterprise are optimization problems.
 The field of research concerned with solving them is called operations research [運籌學].
 We are concerned with questions such as